Level Access

 Most web accessibility lawsuits in the U.S. reference Title III of the ADA, which applies broadly to any organization in the U.S. that provides a place of “public accommodations.”
 These lawsuits typically cite accessibility issues on the websites of private-sector businesses.
 However, public-sector organizations have their own legal obligations regarding digital accessibility.
 Title II of the ADA includes accessibility requirements for state and local governments, and federal agencies must ensure their digital technology conforms with WCAG under Section 508.

-Beyond mitigating legal risk, digital accessibility has numerous benefits for organizations.
+While the legal risk of noncompliance is often the first concern for businesses getting started on their accessibility journey, providing an inclusive web experience has numerous benefits for organizations.
 Below, we’ve outlined some of the key business advantages of ADA website compliance.

 • Driving innovation: When products and services incorporate accessibility features, they often solve unanticipated problems and lead to more innovative solutions.
 For example, thinking about accessible design forces designers to ideate different ways for users to interact with a site.
 This is beneficial for people with and without disabilities.

-• Expanding market share: There are more than one billion people around the world living with a disability, which may impact their experiences and ability to navigate online.
+• Expanding market share: There are more than one billion people around the world living with a disability, which may impact how they interact with and navigate online content.
 And that number will only grow as the population ages.
 Additionally, in the U.S. alone, working-aged adults with disabilities control around $490 billion in disposable income annually.
-By creating accessible digital content and experiences, organizations can capture this valuable market.
+By creating accessible digital experiences, organizations can capture this valuable market.

 How to get started bringing your website into compliance with the ADA